 Being a police wife or LEO (Law Enforcement Officer) wife as we are known, is quite the interesting life.
 Police marriages fall victim to an extremely high divorce rate, and there is a good reason for that.
 Let me start off by saying, just as in all professions, there is good and bad in everything somewhere down the line.

 It is true that there are good cops who honor the badge and bad cops who don't.
 Those who uphold their duty as officers, and honor the badge, far outweigh those who do not.
 And those who do not should be held accountable for abusing their power, stripped of it, and punished accordingly.
 Just as in all professions, the good cops will tell you they have no appreciation or tolerance for those who misuse their power and in turn, contribute to the negative image many have of the police.
-It is difficult sometimes even talking to family or close friends about a life in law enforcement due to so many misconceptions of the true character of the majority of officers.
+It is difficult sometimes even talking to family or close friends about a life in law enforcement due to so many misconceptions about the true character of the majority of officers.
 Many times you are immediately brushed off by those who really aren't interested in hearing about it, because being married to a cop, people either love you or hate you.

 The fact remains, whether you love cops or hate cops, everyone dials 911 when they have an emergency, and if you are one who considers the police an enemy, you are still the first to expect them to be there to assist you.
 Regardless of your opinion of them, they will still be there in your time of need.
 As the saying goes: "Hate cops?
 The next time you're in trouble, call a crackhead."
 Let me know how that works out.
 That being said, I, like so many other LEO wives, am married to a good cop.
 This is our story.